 5. Travel Crate

-You'll likely need to leave your dog unattended at your hotel or rental for brief periods during your trip.
-A crate provides a safe and secure place to keep your dog until you return.
-It prevents them from accidentally getting loose, having accidents in the room, or damaging property.
+In case you need to leave your dog unattended at your hotel or rental for brief periods during your trip, a crate provides a safe and secure place to keep them in until you return.
+Crating also prevents them from accidentally getting loose, having accidents in the room, or damaging property.
 Also, a collapsible travel crate is easy to pack in the vehicle for a road trip.

 6. Toys